Adam Cole: Independent circuit (2009–2017)

-On August 7, 2009, Carelle defeated Qenann Creed to win the MCW Rage Television Championship.
-He held the championship for over four months, before losing it to Ryan McBride on December 26.
-After changing his ring name to Adam Cole, he regained the championship from McBride two months later on February 27, 2010.
-Cole held it until July 31, when he and Tyler Hilton were defeated by Cobian and Tommy Dreamer, which meant that Cobian won the championship.

-On November 7, 2009, Cole defeated VSK to win WXW C4's Hybrid Championship in Allentown, Pennsylvania.
-He lost the championship to Dave Rose on March 6, 2010, after a five-month reign.

-On November 20 and 21, 2009, Cole defeated four opponents (D. J. Hyde, Ryan McBride, "Mighty" Quinn Nash and Eric Enders) to win Ground Breaking Wrestling's 1st annual 16-man Battle of Gettysburg tournament.
-With his victory, Cole earned a title shot against champion Greg Excellent in April 2010, but he lost.

 Cole began competing for the Evolve promotion in 2010, making his debut match for the promotion on May 1 at Evolve 3: Rise Or Fall, he lost to Sami Callihan.
 At Evolve 4, Cole defeated Johnny Gargano to improve his record to one win and one loss.
 Following his victory he challenged Jimmy Jacobs to a match at the next show.
 At Evolve 5: Danielson vs. Sawa, Cole lost to Jacobs.

 Cole appeared at Dragon Gate USA's (DGUSA) Open the Freedom Gate pay-per-view taping on November 28, 2009, on the pre-show, where he wrestled Kyle O'Reilly in a losing effort.
 On July 24, 2010, Cole appeared at DGUSA's Enter the Dragon 2010 pay-per-view taping in a four-way match against Chuck Taylor, Arik Cannon, and Ricochet, which was won by Taylor.

 On August 28, 2010, Cole appeared at Chikara's Young Lions Cup tournament.
 He defeated Kyle O'Reilly in the quarter-finals, but was eliminated from the semi-final six-man elimination match by Obariyon.

-On April 30, 2011, Cole participated in East Coast Wrestling Association's 2011 Super 8 Tournament.
-He defeated Sami Callihan and Austin Aries en route to the final, where he lost to Tommaso Ciampa.
-On November 30, 2012, he won the Premiere Wrestling Xperience's Heavyweight Championship.
-Cole lost the title in February 2013.